Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Carcinoid Cancer

-Carcinoid tumours are rare neuroendocrine lesions.
+Carcinoid tumors are rare neuroendocrine lesions.
 Approximately 1,000 cases are seen each year in the United Kingdom.
 Most arise from the gastrointestinal tract.
 The commonest sites of the primary tumour are the appendix (30%), small bowel (20%), colon (20%) and stomach less than 10%.
-Tumours can also arise from the bronchial tree.
+Tumors can also arise from the bronchial tree.

 Carcinoid tumors arise from glandular endocrine-hormone producing cells that are widely distributed within the body but found in greatest amounts in the small intestine and then in decreasing amounts in the appendix, rectum, lung, pancreas and very rarely in the ovaries, testes, liver, bile ducts or other locations.
 The prognosis depends on where the original tumor is located, the likelihood of metastases becoming greater with increasing tumor size.